Vasily Senko: Postwar

 Senko remained a squadron navigator in his wartime regiment until August 1947, and in 1952 he graduated from the Air Force Academy, after which he was posted to the 84th Separate Heavy Bomber Aviation Corps where he continued to work as a navigator.
 In June 1953 he was promoted to senior navigator-inspector, but in January 1955 he was transferred to the 55th Heavy Bomber Aviation Division where he was senior navigator.
-In 1956 he was promoted to deputy chief navigator of the 43rd Air Army of Long-Range Aviation, and in 1959 the became the senior navigator at a school for training officers in Lipetsk.
+In 1956 he was promoted to deputy chief navigator of the 43rd Air Army of Long-Range Aviation, and in 1959 he became the senior navigator at a school for training officers in Lipetsk.

 For the rest of his career he worked at the Tambov Higher Military Aviation School: from 1960 to 1965 as a senior navigator, then from 1965 to 1972 as a senior lecturer in navigation and bombing department, and from then until his retirement in 1977 he was a senior lecturer in the combat department.
 During his career he flew on the Il-4, Tu-4, Il-28, Tu-16, and Il-28.
 For the remainder of his life he lived in Tambov, where he died on 5 June 1984 and was buried in the Vozdvizhensky cemetery.